Operating during the coronavirus lockdown and beyond

 - Can childminders attend parent and toddler groups and / or childminder drop-in groups?

-- If a child attending a childminding setting is sent home because someone in their class at school or room at nursery has tested positive for coronavirus, other than that child self-isolating, does the childminder have to take any action?
+- If a child attending a childminding setting is advised that someone in their class at school or room at nursery has tested positive for coronavirus, can they still attend?

-- have active arrangements in place to monitor that the controls are effective, working as planned, and updated appropriately.
-For example, when any issues are identified, or when there are changes in public health advice.
+You should have active arrangements in place to monitor whether the measures you have put in place are effective, working as planned, and updated appropriately (for example when any issues are identified, or when there are changes in public health advice).”

 - Are childminders and other early years providers permitted to take children on outings using their cars?